About the course

 If you want an interesting career where you can really make a difference to the lives of young people, train to be a teacher with the Brent Teaching School Alliance.

-The Brent Teaching School Alliance (BTSA) is a strong partnership of primary and secondary schools working with the UCL Institute of Education to provide high quality teacher training among our mainly 'outstanding' establishments.
+The Brent Teaching School Alliance (BTSA) is a strong partnership of primary and secondary schools working with Middlesex University to provide high quality teacher training among our mainly 'outstanding' establishments.
 Our vision is to train and develop the next generation of outstanding teachers.

 We have been successful providers of initial teacher training for many years.
 The consortium of schools involved have a high level of expertise and strong commitment to delivering excellent quality training.
 We enable our student teachers to realise their full potential.
 A high percentage of our students gain full employment within their placement school or within the Alliance, once qualified.